-"But if I depart, I will send him unto you."
-John 16:7
+" But if I depart, I will send him unto you."-John xvi.
+7.

-THE disciples, Judas of course excepted, were regenerated men, and were so united to the Lord Jesus Christ that they could not dislike him, they could not hate him, nor could they leave him in reality; for when they forsook him and fled, they took him with them in their hearts; they took with them the Holy Spirit, for the Holy Spirit still dwelt in them; grace still dwelt in them; so that they could not give up their concern for eternal things.
-But though they could not do otherwise than love the Savior and though they could not in reality leave him, still there were many things as yet that exceedingly perplexed them, and very much stumbled them.
-"All you shall be offended," or, as the same word is sometimes rendered, "stumbled, because of me this night."
-And it does appear that they had an idea that the Lord Jesus Christ would continue on the earth and establish his kingdom on the earth.
+THE disciples, Judas of course excepted, were regenerated men, and were so united to the Lord Jesus Christ that they could not dislike him, -they could not hate him, nor could they leave him in reality; for when they forsook him and fled, they took him with them in their hearts; they took with them the Holy Spirit, for the Holy Spirit still dwelt in them; grace still dwelt in them; so that they could not give up their concern for eternal things.
+But though they could not do otherwise than love the Saviour, and though they could not in reality leave him, still there were many things as yet that exceedingly perplexed them, and very much stumbled them.
+"All ye shall be offended," or, as the same word is sometimes rendered, "stumbled, because of me this night."
+And it does appear that they had an idea that the Lord Jesus Christ would continue on the earth, and establish his kingdom on the earth.
 You know how the Old Testament speaks of the peacefulness, and prosperity, and glory of the kingdom of Christ; and this they appear to have looked for; the same as many are looking for an earthly millennium or kingdom now.
 But in this the disciples were disappointed.
-And when the Savior gave them to understand that he was about to depart from them, and to depart out of the world, this, as yet, staggered them very much.
-And then, when he assured them that, so far from having a kingdom of peace on earth, he was not even come to send peace on earth; and that, so far from their having this path of ease, and quiet, and happiness on earth, they should be hated of all men, they should be persecuted, they should be outcast, brought before magistrates, and in every way illtreated for his name; he says, "Because I have said these things, sorrow has filled your hearts."
-But afterwards, when they understood the meaning of his words, that it was expedient that he should go away; "for if I go not away," said the Savior, "the Comforter will not come unto you; but if I depart," says our text, "I will send him unto you;" when they were brought to see this, they would naturally among themselves say the one to the other, If we had understood then, as we do now, the nature of his departure, we should have done then as he said.
-He said, "If you loved me, you would rejoice, because I said, I go unto the Father; for my Father is greater than I." I am going to increase your greatness, not to lessen it.

-In noticing our text this morning, the text itself, looking at it in the letter of it, would lead me to notice the first part of it first, namely, the departure of the Savior.
+And when the Saviour gave them to understand that he was about to depart from them, and to depart out of the world, this, as yet, staggered them very much.
+And then, when he assured them that, so far from having a kingdom of peace on earth, he was not even come to send peace on earth; and that, so far from their having this path of ease, and quiet, and happiness on earth, they should be hated of all men, they should be persecuted, they should be outcast, brought before magistrates, and in every way illtreated for his name; he says, "Because I have said these things, sorrow hath filled your hearts."
+But afterwards, when they understood the meaning of his words, that it was expedient that he should go away; "for if I go not away," saith the Saviour, "the Comforter will not come unto you; but if I depart," saith our text, "I will send him unto you;" when they were brought to see this, they would naturally among themselves say the one to the other.
+If they would naturally among themselves say the one to the other, If we had understood then, as we do now, the nature of his departure, we should have done then as he said.
+He said, "If ye loved me, ye would rejoice, because I said, I go unto the Father; for my Father is greater than I." I am going to increase your greatness, not to lessen it.
+In noticing our text this morning, the text itself, looking at it in the letter of it, would lead me to notice the first part of it first, namely, the departure of the Saviour.
 But somehow my mind seems inclined to take the latter part of our text first; namely, the coming of the Holy Spirit.
+It is, perhaps, right for me to say, because I wish to remember that there are always, in a congregation like this, while many of you know the truth savingly, there are some of you, perhaps, that are just beginning' Vol. V.-No. 239.